pvrevina/python_polit/README.md

 # python_polit
-Домашние задания по курсу "Введение в python".
+HWs for course "Introduction to python".